Yale-BIM/f21-assignments/assignment-3/README.md

     > The [Camera Plugin](http://wiki.ros.org/rviz/DisplayTypes/Camera) creates a new rendering window in rivz from the perspective of a camera.
-The plugin also overlays other displays that you have enabled in rviz on the rendered image.
+The plugin also overlays other displays that you have enabled in RViz on the rendered image.
 Your goal is to use these overlays to verify that the virtual camera that you already implemented is working correctly.

     Close all running ROS nodes and re-launch the generate_target.launch script.
-Then run your virtual_camera.py node and, once RViz opens, add a Camera display to the rviz window.
+Then run your virtual_camera.py node and, once RViz opens, add a Camera display to the RViz window.
     Configure the camera plugin as follows:

         * Image Topic: /virtual_camera/image_raw